Gary P. Scavone

 Director of the Computational Acoustic Modeling Laboratory

-Quick Links: CAML STK RtAudio Resume Conferences Family
+Quick Links: CAML Publications Research Projects CV STK RtAudio Conferences

 I direct the Computational Acoustic Modeling Lab (CAML) at McGill University, where my students and I conduct scientific research in musical acoustics that includes: